nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 3:

 I predrilled some screw holes with a 1/8-inch bit to create guides for my screws.
 I used 3-inch long wood screws to secure my two boards together.

 I sanded everything off again to get rid of any splinters from drilling and to remove dried glue that smooshed out.

 ### Step 4:

 Time to size and cut the dowels.
+I wanted them to mimic the shape of the triangle and gradually get longer as they went down.
+Make them as long as you need to fit your jewelry.
+I eyeballed everything.

+After they were cut, I gave them a light sanding on their ends then stained them in red mahogany.

 ### Step 5: